 Famciclovir for Chickenpox: How Effective Is This Treatment Option?

-Theodore Galvani May 11 0 Comments
+Daniel Whiteside May 11 20 Comments

 Picture this: your kid, niece, or even your adult friend breaks out in itchy red spots and suddenly feels like a walking oven with a pounding headache.
 Everyone says it's chickenpox, an infection most people think only hits toddlers, but adults can get slammed even harder.
 Fast forward — you're online, desperate for anything that will speed up recovery.
 The usual go-to is acyclovir, but what about the less talked-about antiviral, famciclovir?
 Some doctors mention it, but is it all hype, or is there evidence that famciclovir works for chickenpox?